Berkshire Athenaeum and Library, Pittsfield, Massachusetts

 Recently, I've visited two Athenaeums, one in Boston and the other in St. Johnsbury, VT, both were very old buildings, and filled with art and books.
 However, when I decided to visit the one in Pittsfield, I was quite surprised to find such a modern building.
-Because I have a connection to Berkshsire County; I have 4 ancestors and over 120 related family members who lived in this county, I wanted to visit.
+Because I have a connection to Berkshire County; I have 4 ancestors and over 120 related family members who lived in this county, I wanted to visit.
 Two 5th grandparents and two 6th grandparents were buried in different towns here (Pittsfield and Lenox).

 One problem with libraries is they have nice websites, but rarely show photographs.
 I find it a bit comforting to know what to expect when I go into a new library.
-The genealogy and local history section was larger than I expected, and I wished I could have done some research.
+The genealogy and local history section were larger than I expected, and I wished I could have done some research.
 You'll recognize some of the books and magazines by their covers.

 First floor is the public library.
 (There are two entrances.)

-Second floor has the Local History section.
+The second floor has the Local History section.